sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-04.md

 In this session you will learn about how to architect the service layer for a multi-agent system and how to configure and coduct testing and debugging and monitoring for these systems.

-## Activity 4: Putting it all together
+## Activity 5: Putting It All Together

-In this hands-on exercise, you will wire the API layer for the multi-agent system, connect the UI to the backend, implement tracing, and deploy your changes!
+In this activity, you will wire the API layer for the multi-agent system, connect the UI to the backend, implement tracing, and deploy your changes!

 We're now going to wire up the API layer for the multi-agent system.
 The shell of this was pre-built for you, with operations like creating chat session entries and deleting them.
 But there was no implementation for chat completions and interacting with the agent graph (as we had not built that yet).
 We're going to add that now.

 ### Wiring up the API Layer

-Locate the `src/app/banking_agents_api.py` file in the `api` folder.
-This is where you will be making your changes.
+In your IDE, navigate to the `src/app/banking_agents_api.py` file.

-First, we can import the graph and checkpoint from `banking_agents.py` that we've now created.
-Add the following to the top of the file:
+We will first import the graph and checkpoint from `banking_agents.py` that we've now created.

+Paste the following with the imports at the top of the file:

 ```python
 from src.app.banking_agents import graph, checkpointer
 ```

-Below the imports, provide a function to return the graph:
+Below the imports, paste the function below to return the graph that is :

 ```python
 def get_compiled_graph():
     return graph
 ```

-Now locate the `delete_chat_session` function in the file.
+Next, locate the `delete_chat_session` function in the file.

+This is fairly deep in this file.
+It may be easier to search for this line of code (e.g. `CTRL-F`).

 Here we need to add a background task that will delete checkpoints in the graph, in addition to the chat entries.

+Locate the return statement for this function, `return {"message": "Session deleted successfully"}`

-Add this line of code to the function, just above the return statement:
+Then add this line of code immediately above it:

 ```python
 background_tasks.add_task(delete_all_thread_records, checkpointer, sessionId)
 ```

-Now locate the most important function in the file, `get_chat_completion`.
+Next, locate this function, `get_chat_completion`.

 Currently it looks like this:

 ```python
 @app.post("/tenant/{tenantId}/user/{userId}/sessions/{sessionId}/completion", tags=[endpointTitle],